 Someone once said, “Education is wasted on the young.”
 Work experience enables a student to mature, acquire experience, and gain wisdom while working.
 High school graduates who participate in a working gap year are often better prepared for college and a potential career.
 During this time, they begin to see the bigger picture and how they fit in.
 They ask better questions.
 They see how life really works.
 They get a heavy dose of reality while still having a safety net from mom and dad.
 It’s important to be very clear on the timing as well.
-Taking a gap year is a year, not an open-ended invitation to stick around.
+Taking a gap year before college is a year, not an open-ended invitation to stick around.
 Approach this project with defined parameters so that it is successful and has purpose.

 3. Are there other benefits?